Welcome to Texas

 Make yourself at home at one of our beautiful bed and breakfasts in Texas and spend each day learning about the area.
 Educate yourself about the local culture and traditions by visiting museums, going to restaurants, and maybe even a festival or two.
 And don’t forget to spend some time talking to the locals.
-That interaction alone will have you so enamored, you will want to plan a return trip to Texas before you even head back home.
+That interaction alone will have you so enamored, that you will want to plan a return trip to Texas before you even head back home.

-Things to Do & See
+Things to Do & See in Texas

-Big cities like Dallas, San Antonio, Houston, and Austin are overflowing with exciting things to do, many with historic and cultural significance.
+Big cities like Dallas, San Antonio, Houston, and Austin are overflowing with exciting things to do, many with rich Texas history and cultural significance.
 Spend a day at the Dallas Museum of Art or the Perot Museum of Natural History.
 Take the family to the Alamo in San Antonio or the Space Center in Houston.
 Of course, the music scene in Austin does not disappoint.
 Small towns are perfect for experiencing a rodeo, winery or distillery tours, as well as spending a morning at a local farmers market.

-Where to Eat & Drink
+Where to Eat & Drink in Texas

 Texas is famous for its hearty food and large portions.
 T-bone steaks, ribs, buttered corn on the cob, Texas toast, chicken fried steak, and pecan pie are staples.
-So are dishes with a Southwestern influence.
-Indulge in fajitas or chili (it’s the state dish!), and wash them down with a frozen margarita, which just happened to be invented in Dallas.
+Head to Houston to get your true soul food fix and stop by Esther’s Cajun Cafe & Soulfood to try oxtail and cajun chitterlings.
+Dishes with a Southwestern influence are just as popular in Texas.

-Best Time to Visit
+Best Time to Visit in Texas

-Spring and fall in Texas offer mild temperatures and are known for their beautiful wildflowers and leaf-peeping, respectively.
-They are also popular times of year for festivals and rodeos, so be sure to check the events calendar when planning your visit.
+Spring and Fall in Texas offer mild temperatures and are known for their beautiful wildflowers and leaf-peeping, respectively.
+The weather is very comfortable during this time of the year.
+These are also popular times of the year for festivals and rodeos, so be sure to check the events calendar when planning your visit.
 Early summer is perfect for swimming in lakes and rivers, or a trip to one of Texas’ best-kept secrets: its beaches!
-If you’re coming to Texas during the winter months, plan to pack a little of everything so you are prepared for warm days and chilly nights.
+South Padre Island and Corpus Christi are both popular places to sit back and relax in the sun.

 The big skies, blood-red sunsets, and desert landscapes of Texas are really best enjoyed from cozy quarters.
 As great as the big cities can be, finding a small, rural bed and breakfast in Texas